urgentquest/reseed-tools/README.md

 I2P Reseed Tools
 ==================

 This tool provides a secure and efficient reseed server for the I2P network.
 There are several utility commands to create, sign, and validate SU3 files.
+Please note that this requires at least Go version 1.13, and uses Go Modules.

 ## Installation